datatrail-jhu/05_R/manuscript/04_basic_commands.md

 mean(x, trim = 0.1)
 ```

 We have an object `x` that presumably contains numbers, and we want to compute the mean of these numbers with the `mean` function.
-As stated above, ll of the information inside the parentheses are function inputs (also called **arguments**), and they are separated by commas.
+As stated above, all of the information inside the parentheses are function inputs (also called **arguments**), and they are separated by commas.
 In this command, I have supplied the object x and an additional argument `trim` that I set to be 0.1.
 The `trim` argument calls for a number between 0 and 0.5 and specifies the fraction of the observations in `x` to trim from the upper and lower ends of the data.
 Here, by including the trim argument, I am specifying that I want to take the mean of the middle 80% of the data.

 ### What is this object?